 Disclosure of foreign support: Brown's Office of Sponsored Projects (OSP) hosts a web page with detailed instructions for Identifying All Sources of Support in Proposals for External Funding.
 Researchers must review all pending proposals and active awards to ensure that all foreign components and “other support” have been properly disclosed.
 Contact OSP with any questions and to disclose any previously undisclosed foreign support.

 Participation in foreign government-sponsored talent programs.
 While Brown does not explicitly ask about participation in foreign talent programs, researchers are reminded that such participation may jeopardize your ability to receive future federal funding for research or collaborate with government agencies.
-The federal agencies do not have a unified definition of what constitutes a foreign talent program.
+The federal agencies do not have a unified definition of what constitutes a foreign talent program; DOE does have its definition, as cited above.
 As such, the Office of Research Integrity (ORI) encourages you to contact us to discuss offers for research of significant dollar value that will be awarded to you as an individual (not through Brown) and require frequent travel to or extended stays in the foreign country from which the offer of research support originated.
 These are all indicators that the sponsor could constitute a government-supported foreign talent program.
 Contact ORI with any questions.

 Collaborating with international subawardees.
 OSP has established formal procedures for administering both domestic and foreign subawards.
 Foreign subrecipients are subject to a risk assessment and screening process set forth in this process document.
 Contact OSP with any questions.